 Plan on having one day at the beach.
-As schedule allows, this will either be along the Athens coast or the Rome coast.
-This generally incurs a 10-15 Euro cost (your expense) to rent a beach umbrella, lounge chair, entry fee, and snacks.
+As schedule allows, this will either be along the Greece coast or the Rome coast.
+This generally incurs a $15-$25 cost (your expense) to rent a beach umbrella, lounge chair, entry fee, and snacks.
 Sunscreen required.
 Bring a swimsuit of your choice.

 Packing & Audio Tours on the trip

 Though we have traveled extensively around the world, we like to utilize "travel helps and tips" that others have prepared when appropriate.
 The following link connects you to some of those travel resources that we have found helpful.
 In addition to Packing helps (how to pack in just a carry-on) there are also downloadable audio tours of the sites we will see.
 These will be helpful during the trip at many sites.
 Link to helpful resources: PACKING HELPS and AUDIO TOURS.

 Is there a payment schedule?
 What if I miss a payment deadline?